 Freestyle: You have no set schedule and start with no holidays.
 Then you add the days that are holidays to you.

 Either way, it's up to you to ensure that your responsibilities are covered and your team knows that you're out of the office.

 Fleet gives new parents six weeks of paid leave.
 After six weeks, if you don't feel ready to return yet, we'll set up a quick call to discuss and work together to come up with a plan to help you return to work gradually or when you're ready.

 - At Fleet, meetings start whether you're there or not.
 Nevertheless, being even a few minutes late can make a big difference and slow your meeting counterparts down.
 When in doubt, show up a couple of minutes early.

-- It's okay to spend the first minute or two of a meeting to be present and make small talk, if you want.
+- It's okay to spend the first minute or two of a meeting being present and making small talk.
 Being all-remote, it's easy to miss out on hallway chatter and human connections that happen in meatspace.
-Why not use this time together during the first minute to say "hi".
-Then you can jump right in to the topics being discussed?
+Use this time together during the first minute to say "Hi!"
+Then you can jump into the topics to be discussed.

 - Turning on your camera allows for more complete and intuitive verbal and non-verbal communication.
-When joining meetings with new participants who you might not be familiar with yet, feel free to leave your camera on or to turn it off.
-When you lead or cohost a meeting, turn your camera on.
+Feel free to leave your camera on or to turn it off when joining meetings with new participants who you might not be familiar with yet.
+Turn your camera on when you lead or cohost a meeting.